LewisCM14/allotment_design/docs/server_side.md

     === "Grow Guide"

-        **User Seasonal**

-        - Used to group the: Seasons, Week, Variety and User Repositories when providing seasonal based information to a user.

-        **User Daily ToDo**

-        - Used to group the: Day, Variety and User repositories when providing users their daily tasks.

         **User Weekly ToDo**

-        - Used to group the: Week, Variety and User repositories when providing users their weekly tasks.
+        - Used to group the: Day, Week, Variety and User repositories when providing users their weekly tasks.

         **User Monthly ToDo**

-        - Used to group the: Week, Variety and User repositories when providing users their monthly tasks.
+        - Used to group the: Month, Variety, User and Seasonal repositories when providing users their monthly tasks.

-        **Variety Page**
+        **Family Page**

-        - Used to group the: Variety, Family, Disease, Pest and Intervention repositories in order to populate a specific varieties information page.
+        - Used to group the: Family, Disease, Pest and Intervention repositories in order to populate a specific families information page.

 ---